Dan Hoy (NYC, USA): "The Electroplating of all my Friends"

 against the jetty just like the

-Grecian octoputhie and his life gave out
+Grecian octopus and his life gave out

-into the last cringes and epilepsies
+into the last cringes and epilepsies,

 like those huge black summer ants,